Mobile web design explained

 Still confused?
 It’s OK, it can get that way!
 With CSS (Cascading Style Sheets) – this is what’s used to add colour and generally design features to HTML – web developers can choose to provide different elements to a website depending on the size of the device the user is using.
 So imagine you have a full width banner on your website and when viewed on a large 27″ monitor or screen they look the bees knees.
 Great!
 Not so great however when a user using a tablet or smartphone views it.
 The text is too small, the image looks squashed and generally it’s a mess.

 But with CSS Media Queries we as designers/developers can now tell a browser to display a different element if the screen size falls below or above certain widths.
 So rather than have a hard to view banner on the mobile website, you can simply decide to remove it completely or replace it with an element which is more suited to the size of the users screen.
 For example a static image.
+Furthermore, if you use companies like Lilt (find more info here) for translation services for the mobile website then it can add an extra layer to the site and make it more accessible for an international or global audience.
+This makes sure that your brand stretches out beyond a local community and into the worldwide community.

 Is it just a phase?
 This mobile websites thing?